 Under the GDPR, we must always have a lawful basis for using personal data.
 This may be because the data is necessary for our performance of a contract with you, because you have consented to our use of your personal data, or because it is in our legitimate business interests to use it.
 Your personal data may be used for one of the following purposes:

-· Providing and managing your account.
+· Providing and managing your account, including payment of services and goods.

 · Supplying our products and services to you.
 Your personal details are required in order for us to enter into a contract with you.